rumors/handbook/operations/hiring-onboarding.md

-# Hiring and onboarding
+# Hiring

-## Hiring

 We don’t hire often, and we strongly favor a good cultural fit over a particular list of skills or qualifications.

+## Interviewing

 When someone new comes in for an interview, we have a casual group conversation using this as a guide for what to talk about and how.

 ### Best practices